pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 These are a few of the documents/tools that can help determine if there are any issues.

+If any issues are discovered, resolve them prior to performing the Black Duck upgrade.

 ### Implement Best Practices

 (<https://community.synopsys.com/s/article/Black-Duck-Scanning-Best-Practices>)